ehringhaus/ehringhaus.github.io/content/about/index.md

 weight: 40
 ---

-I coded up my first 'hello world' app like a possum devouring a sweet potato, grinning ear to ear.
-Not long after, I was diving headlong into maths and algorithms behind deep learning, and, by then already, the sweet potato had lost a good amount of its savor.
+I coded up my first 'hello world' app like a possum eating sweet potato, grinning ear to ear.
+Not long after, I was diving headlong into the maths and algorithms behind deep learning and that sweet potato had lost a good amount of its savor.

 I created *ehrror* to explore ideas, carefully and carefreely.
 Coding a line that works; crafting a sentence that sings; savoring a moment of living — this is a portfolio, a journal, and a digital playground to capture and convey these simple joys.